 Jellyfish pendant lamps for you and Captain Nemo #Decor & Decorating#lighting Updated Oct 12 2015 (Posted Dec 26 2012) Caroline carolinediezyn All photos courtesy of Roxy Russell Design.
 You might be wondering, "How else can I, Captain Nemo, showcase my love for water-dwelling invertebrates in my home?"
 Introducing the Medusae Collection of pendant lamps by Roxy Russell.
 Though these may be out of most of our budgets, let's get inspired by these ethereal beauties and imagine them illuminating our spaces with their floaty and frilly presence: The Hydra The Polyp The Medusa The Ophelia Roxy Russell explains that these lamps are also doing their part to minimize the ecological impact of these designs: It is not a disposable item, but it is made of materials that can be separated for recycling, as opposed to hybrid materials which cannot be broken down to recycle.
 (Note: I am now using a thin aluminum for the 'crown' pieces, instead of the original acrylic ) It is flat packed in pieces for the consumer to put together.
 This minimizes the amount of space used for transport.
 It is very lightweight, also saving energy in transport.
 It is manufactured in Los Angeles, so it supports local economy and eliminates overseas shipping in the manufacturing process.
 A percentage of profits will be donated to The Ocean Conservancy I think these are gorgeous, but how incredible would they look with coloured light bulbs instead?!
 Caroline Caroline was the Offbeat Empire copyeditor from 2011-2015.
-Caroline is a genderweird witch and literature PhD student in London, Ontario who loves art, dark fashion, and travel. @diezyn @diezyn PREVIOUS My wife and I didn't pick names for our son to call us — and now I'm "Other Mommy" NEXT How to make rad industrial-looking house numbers Show/Hide comments [ 8 ] Wow, these are gorgeous!
+Caroline is a Canadian genderweird witch and literature PhD student living and working in Toronto.
+They love art and powerlifting, and they spend their free time with their black cat and familiar, Zee. @drechyng @carolinediezyn PREVIOUS My wife and I didn't pick names for our son to call us — and now I'm "Other Mommy" NEXT How to make rad industrial-looking house numbers Show/Hide comments [ 9 ] Wow, these are gorgeous!
 I wish I could afford them.
-1 agrees Reply I have a blown glass jelly fish pendant lamp and I think it cost about the same as these, it was an engagement present from my parents, (they know my love of jelly fish).
+I have a blown glass jelly fish pendant lamp and I think it cost about the same as these, it was an engagement present from my parents, (they know my love of jelly fish).
 It is made by Opal Art Glass in Washington State. http://opalartglass.com/gallery/ Mine light has a string of mini LEDs inside it looks amazing when it is lit up.
-1 agrees Reply I love the Polyp and the Medusa.
+I love the Polyp and the Medusa.
 Soooo pretty.
-Reply Ermagherd!
+Ermagherd!
 Jellehfersh!
-8 agree Reply These look like plastic and stencil assembly.
+These look like plastic and stencil assembly.
 How hard would this be to make cheap through Instructables?
 I love the concept but I hate how they hang.
 These are so pretty!
 I want them all!
 Where do we find the prices of these lamps?
-1 agrees Reply Click through the links in the post — they're all around $400.
-2 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
-Make sure you're familiar with our no-drama comment policy.
+Click through the links in the post — they're all around $400.
+I'll bet these could be copied(though, wouldn't be as nice) with mod podge .
+Comments are closed.